V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 Q44.
 Take a tuple as an input and print the count of elements in it.

+	tup1 = eval(input('Enter the tuple elements:'))
+	print('Length of the tuple is:', len(tup1))

 Q45.
 What are sets in Python?
+> Set is a data type in pyton which is collection of unique elements.
+It is not indexed.

 Q46.
 How can you create a set?